$Z^0$ boson associated b-jet production in high-energy nuclear collisions: In-medium jet evolution

-By assuming that the multiple gluon radiation is a Possion process, we obtain the probability distribution of the radiation number $P(n,t,\Delta t)$ during a time step, as well as the total inelastic scattering probability $P_{rad}(t,\Delta t)$:
+By assuming that the multiple gluon radiation is a Poisson process, we obtain the probability distribution of the radiation number $P(n,t,\Delta t)$ during a time step, as well as the total inelastic scattering probability $P_{rad}(t,\Delta t)$:

-In our Monte Carlo simulation, during every time step, the $P_{rad}(t,\Delta t)$ would be firstly evaluated to decide whether the radiation occurs.
-If accepted ,and the Possion distribution function $P(n,t,\Delta t)$ would be used for the sampling of the radiated gluon number.
-At last, the four momentum of the radiated gluon could be sampled based on the spectrum $dN/dxdk_{\perp}^{2}$ expressed in Eq.~\ref{eq:spec}.
-In Fig.~\ref{fig:rad-mc-anl}, for a consistent comparison between our Monte Carlo simulation and the analytical calculation based on Eq.~\ref{eq:spec}, we estimate the radiative energy loss of gluon, light quark, charm and bottom in a static medium ~($T=400$~MeV).
-Here we fix the parton energy~(50 GeV) at each evolution time step and also restore the initial time $t_i$ in Eq.~(\ref{eq:spec}) to be 0 same as the treatment in Ref.~\cite{Cao:2017hhk}, since their variations during the Monte Carlo simulation are not automatically included in the analytical calculation.
-We find MC results agree well with the analytical calculations and show a clear mass hierarchy for different parton species.
+In our Monte Carlo simulation, during every time step, the $P_{rad}(t,\Delta t)$ is first evaluated to determine whether the radiation occurs.
+If accepted, the Possion distribution function $P(n,t,\Delta t)$ is used for the sampling of the radiated gluon number.
+Finally, the four-momentum of the radiated gluon can be sampled according to the spectrum $dN/dxdk_{\perp}^{2}$ expressed in Eq.~(\ref{eq:spec}).
+In Fig.~\ref{fig:rad-mc-anl}, for a consistent comparison between our Monte Carlo simulation and the analytical calculation, we estimate the collisional and radiative energy losses of the gluons, light quarks, charm, and bottom in a static medium ~($T=400$~MeV).
+Here we fix the parton energy~(50 GeV) at each evolution time step and also restore the initial time $t_i$ in Eq.~(\ref{eq:spec}) to be 0 (same as the treatment in Ref.~\cite{Cao:2017hhk}) because their variations during the Monte Carlo simulation are not automatically included in the analytical calculation.
+We find that the MC results agree well with the analytical calculations.
+For the collisional energy loss, the $\Delta E_{coll}$ of the gluon is $9/4$ times that of the light quark owing to the large color factor, and in our framework, the $\Delta E_{coll}$ of the heavy quark is comparable to that of the light quark.
+For the radiative energy loss, a clear mass hierarchy for different parton species can be found: $\Delta E^g_{rad}>\Delta E^q_{rad}>\Delta E^c_{rad}>\Delta E^b_{rad}$.
+For a long propagation time $t=4$~fm, we find that the radiative energy loss dominates the total parton energy loss because of its quadratic dependence on the path length.

+In general, there are two parameters in our framework that need to be determined; the jet transport coefficient $\hat{q}$ and the diffusion coefficient $D_s$.
+We treat $\hat{q}$ and $\kappa$ as two independent parameters to be constrained by experimental data.
+First, the value of $\hat{q}$ is determined via a global extraction of the single hadron production in Pb+Pb collisions~\cite{Ma:2018swx}, in which $q_0=1.2$~GeV$^2$/fm is obtained at the LHC energy.
+After $\hat{q}$ is fixed, we extract the best value $D_s(2\pi T)\sim4$ via a $\chi^2$ fitting to the D meson $R_{AA}$ data~\cite{ALICE:2018lyv,Sirunyan:2017xss}, which is consistent with the results of $D_s(2\pi T)=3.7\sim7$ reported by the Lattice QCD~\cite{Banerjee:2011ra}.